How Paralegals Support Attorneys in Case Preparation

 Assisting with Trial Preparation

-Maintaining Communication with Clients
+Maintaining Client Communication

-Assisting with Legal Technology
+Utilizing Legal Technology

-In today’s digital age, paralegals must be proficient in utilizing various legal technology tools.
-They assist attorneys in leveraging technology for case preparation by managing electronic discovery platforms, conducting computer-assisted legal research (CALR), and organizing digital evidence.
-Paralegals also help attorneys utilize litigation support software for document management, trial presentation, and data analysis.
-By staying up-to-date with legal technology trends, paralegals enhance attorney efficiency and effectiveness.
+In today’s digital world, paralegals must be proficient in using legal technology tools.
+They manage electronic discovery platforms, conduct computer-assisted legal research (CALR), and organize digital evidence.
+Paralegals also assist in utilizing litigation support software for document management and trial preparation.
+By staying current with legal technology trends, paralegals enhance efficiency and streamline the case preparation process.

 Conclusion